Bob's Blog

 However, while we humans are clearly conscious, none of us, including highly knowledgeable philosophers, psychologists, or logicians, can explain exactly what consciousness is, or how to verify that another human has it, or how to test whether or not a dog or a crow or an octopus is conscious.

 A recent Wall Street Journal article summarized the journal article "Lower Artificial Intelligence Literacy Predicts Greater AI Receptivity", which reports that AI systems are used the most by people with the least understanding of AI.
 The less one understands of what AI systems are really doing, the more that the results seem to be mysterious or even magical or miraculous.
 That leads those users to states of amazement, wonder, or awe.
+As Arthur C. Clarke wrote in his 1973 book Profiles of the Future, "Any sufficiently advanced technology is indistinguishable from magic."

 This Confusion Isn't New